TalalAlha/305-Project/README.md

 problem, and it includes local and global issues that everyone can get help using this app.

+## Prerequisites
+Java 11 or higher: Ensure you have Java installed on your system.

+Maven: Used for dependency management and building the project.

+Database: MySQL, or any other preffered database (You have to change the dependencies on the pom.xml file and then sync)

 ## Usage

 ### How To Download The Application